cosmosclassroom/cosmosintheclassroom/src/hphys/ps5.3_univ_grav_key.md

 ---

 #### 5. A 70.0 kg human standing on Jupiter

 Calculating the force of attraction between the human and Jupiter's center of gravity requires G, (a) Jupiter's radius, and the masses of the two bodies.
-As the human is standing on the surface of Jupiter, the distance between their centers of mass is simply Jupiter's radius (ignoring the height of the human).
+As the human is on the outer edge of Jupiter, the distance between their centers of mass is simply Jupiter's radius (ignoring the height of the human).

-> Note: We are unsure whether or not Jupiter has a surface upon which a person could stand.
-It possibly contains a liquid metallic hydrogen core, but we cannot

 - a.
 Calculating $F_g$ between the two masses at the surface, the distance between the two masses is the radius of the planet.